saucelabs/sauce-docs/docs/screener/e2e-testing/integrations/continuous-integration.md

 ## 2. Integrate your CI Build

-Associate your Visual tests with your CI build number by setting the build option in your capabilities.
+Associate your Screener tests with your CI build number by setting the build option in your capabilities.

 Below are build number environment variables for various CI tools: